 Conclusion

 However, it was not until the early 20th century that fasting and low-calorie diets gained scientific attention as potential therapies for epilepsy.
-With the introduction of anticonvulsant medications, the keto diet was initially abandoned but later reintroduced for individuals who did not respond well to medication.
+With the introduction of anticonvulsant medications, the keto diet was initially abandoned but later reintroduced for individuals who did not respond well to the work of pioneers like Hugh Conklin and Dr. McMurray, which paved the way for the acceptance and adoption of the fasting therapy as a mainstream treatment for epilepsy.

-The work of pioneers like Hugh Conklin and Dr McMurray paved the way for the acceptance and adoption of the fasting therapy as a mainstream treatment for epilepsy.
-Their studies and successful outcomes demonstrated the potential effectiveness of the keto diet in reducing seizures and improving the mental capabilities of patients.
+Their studies and successful outcomes demonstrated the potential effectiveness of the keto diet in reducing seizures and improving patients' mental capabilities.
 In later years, the discovery of ketone bodies further contributed to our understanding of the physiological changes that occur during ketosis.

-As we continue to explore the benefits and limitations of the keto diet, it is important to recognize the contributions of those who have paved the way for its use in modern healthcare.
+As we continue to explore the benefits and limitations of the keto diet, it is essential to recognize the contributions of those who have paved the way for its use in modern healthcare.
 By understanding the history of the keto diet, we gain insight into its development and potential applications in various health conditions.